 Preparing for Wisdom Tooth Extraction

-If you are having your wisdom tooth or teeth extracted Dr. Sakos will take x-rays of your wisdom teeth, and he may have a panoramic x-ray of all of your teeth taken.
+If you are having your wisdom tooth or teeth extracted Dr. Ho will take x-rays of your wisdom teeth, and he may have a panoramic x-ray of all of your teeth taken.
 A panoramic x-ray shows the doctor many things to help guide him during extraction which include the following:

 - The relationship of your teeth to your wisdom teeth